In “One Art,” Elizabeth Bishop writes:

 The art of losing isn’t hard to master.”

-In “Writing About Things We Lose,” you’ll read essays describing the loss of everyday experiences, of beloved objects, forgotten places, and more to focus on how to think about loss in a way that brings us back to good memories, simpler times, or even the joy and humor in the recollections.
+In “Writing About Things We Lose,” you’ll read model essays describing the loss of everyday experiences—of beloved objects, forgotten places, and more—to focus on how to think about loss in a way that brings us back to good memories, simpler times, and joy.
+And you’ll write your own!

 Note: This is an independent study in June.
-Each week, you’ll receive model essays and my craft notes, and you’ll write an experiment (300-800 words).
-While the focus is Writing About Things We Lose, you’ll learn various craft elements applicable and effective in any essay.
-At the end of this generative course, you’ll have drafts of four potential essays, along with my encouraging feedback on each one.
+Each Sunday, I’ll send you the model essays and my craft notes, and you’ll write an experiment (300-800 words) inspired by the readings and craft elements and send it to me by Wednesday.
+Then I’ll send you my feedback on Friday.
+At the end of this generative course, you’ll have drafts of four potential essays, along with my encouraging feedback for each one.
+When you enroll, I’ll send more details and instructions.
+Let’s go!

 In “One Art,” Elizabeth Bishop writes: